CEU-Economics-and-Business/ARCHIVED-ECBS-5334-Data-Engineering-3-Real-Time-Data-Processing/logs.md

 >If two identical, **deterministic** processes begin in the same **state** and get the same inputs in the same order, they will produce the same output and end in the same state.

-- *Deterministic:means that the processing isn’t timing dependent and doesn’t let any other out-of-band input influence its results*
+- **Deterministic:** means that the processing isn’t timing dependent and doesn’t let any other out-of-band input influence its results
-- *State: of the process is whatever data remains on the machine, either in memory or on disk, after our processing*
+- **State:** of the process is whatever data remains on the machine, either in memory or on disk, after our processing

 Two deterministic pieces of code => the same input log => the same output => in the same order